 The ASIB uses the SIID to identify the slave interface in the switch that was the source of the transaction.
-AMBA Designer assigns the SIID.
+AMBA Designer The IP tool assigns the SIID.

-In many cases the ID width of a master interface can be reduced to a minimum value through optimization.
-You can enable this by selecting ID reduction when configuring the master in AMBA Designer.
+In many cases, the ID width of a master interface can be reduced to a minimum value through optimization.
+You can enable this by selecting ID reduction when configuring the master in your IP tool.